Karol-Witkowski/Karol-Witkowski/README.md

 I am a Carbohydrate chemistry student and engineer 🧪.
 Focused to learn frontend technology and aspire to become fulltime developer.
 Everyday practice and hard work is the way to go.

-- 💾 I’m currently working on my projects that are here and help with one e-commerce website.
+- 💻 I’m currently working on my projects that are here.
+I also help with an e-commerce website.
-- 🕮 Now I’m learning JavaScript test frameworks and as usually - Vue.js.
+- 📖 Now I’m learning JavaScript test frameworks and as usually - Vue.js.
+- 🎯 Right now I am planning to learn Node.js within this year
 - 🔭 Looking for a job which would help me broaden my skills.

 ## Languages and Tools that I use